MicroEJ/docs/VEEPortingGuide/packFs.rst

    Refer to :ref:`pack_fs_config` for more details on the FS pack parameters.

-3. Implement the abstration layer.
-Following implementations are available:
+3. Add the Abstraction Layer implementation to your VEE Port.
+The following implementations are available:

     * `FatFS <https://github.com/MicroEJ/nxp-vee-imxrt1170-evk/tree/NXPVEE-MIMXRT1170-EVK-3.0.0/bsp/vee/port/fs>`_
     * `Linux (all abstraction layers are gathered in one repo) <https://github.com/MicroEJ/AbstractionLayer-Linux/tree/3.1.0/vee/port/fs>`_